swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 First of all, in Swift, the Objective-C `copy` property attribute translates to `@NSCopying`.

-Like Objective-C, in Swift, avoiding accessing ivar via setter methods in initializer is considered as the best pratice.
+Like Objective-C, in Swift, avoiding accessing ivar via setter methods in initializer is considered as the best practice.
 Unlike Objective-C, which gives developers the freedom to decide on whether assign a value to a property by invoking setter or by accessing ivar directly, accessing a property in Swift from within an initializer always does direct access to the storage rather than going through the setter, even if using `dot` syntax.

 However, as a side-effect, `@NSCopying` attribute does not work as consistently as we usually expected in Swift initializers after developers declared a property as `@NSCopying`.